DataTalksClub/data-engineering-zoomcamp/week_1_basics_n_setup/homework.md

 * `terraform plan`
 * `terraform apply`

-Apply the plan and copy the output (after running `apply`) to the form
+Apply the plan and copy the output (after running `apply`) to the form.

+It should be the entire output - from the moment you typed `terraform init` to the very end.

 ## Prepare Postgres